 Leg cramps in the night during the second trimester is common.
 If you are anemic or have low iron levels, restless legs syndrome in the evening hours of the second trimester and more severe in the third trimester might trouble.
 You might feel difficulty in sleeping as walking around is the only relief.

 As the pregnancy progresses and the uterus gets bigger, the pressure on the uterus might lead to heartburn.
 And as you come closer to the end of the second trimester, the bump becomes bigger and noticeable.
 Your uncomfortable feeling might slowly begin to come back.
-Sleeping with
+Sleeping with a big belly would become an issue.
+Always try and sleep toward your left side.

 Sleep Patterns During The Third Trimester